 Next a bowl of Viennese potato salad was place on my table and a lemon cut in a unique squeezable shape that I had never seen.

 When the Wiener schnitzel was placed in front of me, my eyes could not have grown any larger.
 It was one huge piece of meat.
+And at that moment looked like one of the best foods in the world to me.

 Wiener Schnitzel should not be served in or with a sauce, it is meant to be drizzled with enough lemon juice to cut the grease, but not soften the breading.